Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-Could not give up the dribbler.
+Couldn't I give up the dribbler?

 Could not give up the dribbler?